 226 Cal.App.4th 781

-Many factors may be considered, but electoral district population is the main requirement.
-Other factors may include, but are not limited to, the following:
+Many factors were considered, but electoral district population were the main requirement.
+Other factors included, but were not limited to, the following:

-The City of Sunnyvale is initiating a phased approach to study implementation of a district-based election system:
+The City Council initiated a phased approach to study implementation of a district-based election system before making the decision to submit Measure D to the voters:

 In an at-large election system like Sunnyvale’s, voters in the entire city elect all members of the City Council.